-Admission Requirements for Honors Program
+Admission Requirements for Honors in Geography

-- Near the end of winter quarter or toward the beginning of spring quarter, geography majors of junior standing with a GPA of at least 3.5 in at least three UW Geography courses, and an overall GPA of 3.4, will receive an invitation to apply to the honors program.
+- Near the end of winter quarter or toward the beginning of spring quarter, geography majors of junior standing with a GPA of at least 3.5 in at least 3 UW Geography courses, and an overall GPA of 3.4, will receive an invitation to apply to the honors program.

 - By the deadline stated in the invitation, applicants must submit the completed online application form to the undergraduate advising office.
 See link above for access to the application form.

 - By the stated deadline, applicants must submit a 1-page (400-500 words) personal statement as part of the application form.